d4rkc0d3r/d4rkAvatarOptimizer/README.md

 ## Show Debug Info
 Shows debug information about how the optimizer is understanding the avatar.
 ### Unparsable Materials
 Shows all materials that can't be parsed by the optimizer.
+These materials stop the meshes they are int from getting merged with other meshes.
+It also disables the `Write Properties as Static Values` from getting applied to them.
 ### Unmergable Materials
 Shows all materials that can't be merged if their properties differ.
+These materials could be parsed but use shader features that the optimizer can't handle.
+This stops the meshes they are in from getting merged with other meshes.
+Neither can they be merged with other materials that have different properties.
 ### Unmergable Texture Materials
 Shows all materials that can't be merged if their textures differ.
+These materials use shader features that prevent the optimizer from merging textures into a Texture2DArray.
 ### Crunched Textures
 Shows all textures that got crunch compressed.
 Crunch compressed textures can't be merged into Texture2DArrays and as such can prevent materials from being merged.
 ### NonBC5 Normal Maps